 Symptoms of hypothyroidism may include:

 Symptoms of hyperthyroidism may include:

-Radioactive iodine uptake test (RAIU).
-Since iodine collects in your thyroid gland, you’re given a sample of radioactive iodine as a pill or liquid.
+- Radioactive iodine uptake test (RAIU).
+Because iodine collects in your thyroid gland, a doctor or nurse gives you radioactive iodine as a pill or liquid.
 Over the next 24 hours, your doctor will check at several points to see how much iodine your thyroid has absorbed.

-Thyroid scan.
-In this test, you’re injected with radioactive iodine.
-You then will be asked to lie face up on a table with your head bent back, exposing your neck.
-Your doctor then uses a device to take images of your thyroid.
+- Thyroid scan.
+You get a shot of radioactive iodine.
+You lie faceup on a table with your head bent back, exposing your neck.
+Your doctor uses a device to take images of your thyroid.

-The treatment of hyperthyroidism depends on the type of inflammation and also on any symptoms that you may be having.
+The treatment of hyperthyroidism depends on the type of inflammation and on any symptoms you have.

-Beta blockers are often used to treat symptoms like a fast heart rate and palpitations.
-Anti-thyroid medicines can be used to lower the amount of hormones that the thyroid is making.
+Beta-blockers often treat symptoms like a fast heart rate and palpitations.
+Antithyroid medicines can lower the amount of hormones that your thyroid is making.
 Sometimes, your doctor may prescribe a form of radioactive iodine to shrink the thyroid and reduce any symptoms.